-Hormonal imbalances can have a major impact on your health, for men and women.
+Hormonal imbalances can have a major impact on your health.
 And while many things can alter the delicate balance of your hormones, what you eat plays a big role in how your body feels and functions.

 If you have been experiencing symptoms such as unexplained weight gain, fatigue, thinning or brittle hair, increased sensitivity to cold or heat, sweating, increased hunger, or dry skin, these could be signs that your hormones aren’t as balanced as they could be.

-And taking a closer look at your diet can be one of the simplest ways to start promoting healthy hormonal balance and improve your overall health and support healthy weight loss.
+And taking a closer look at your daily diet can be one of the simplest ways to start promoting healthy hormonal balance, improve your overall health and support healthy weight loss.

 Load up on protein

 Protein is key when it comes to balancing hormones, especially in cases of insulin and estrogen.
 Dietary protein provides essential amino acids that your body is not able to produce on its own, and as such, it must be consumed daily in order to maintain muscle, bone, and skin health.
 Protein also influences the release of hormones that control appetite.
 In fact, research shows that eating protein decreases levels of the "hunger hormone" (ghrelin) and stimulates the production of hormones that help you feel full and satisfied, helping regulate appetite and support a healthy waistline.
 Some examples of quality proteins are eggs, chicken, seafood, greek yogurt, chickpeas, edamame, and lentils.

 Eat carbs and healthy fats too